gavincangan/multiagent-pathfinding/README.md

-# ECE6504 - Autonomous Coordination
+# ECE6504 Autonomous Coordination - Presentation One
+# Centralized methods for Multi-Agent Path Finding

 Implementation of Multi-Agent Path Finding in a gridworld simulation.